Configure cross-platform settings

 Important: Note the following important information for this feature:

-- Cross-platform settings in Profile Management work with a set of supported operating systems (OSs) and applications.
+- Cross-platform settings in Profile Management support a set of supported operating systems (OSs) and applications.
 Configure this feature only in a production environment.

 - Microsoft Office settings do not roam between versions of that application.
 For more information, see Operating systems and applications supported By cross-platform settings.